 Studies show that over half of Americans don't know their neighbors.
-As an HOA board member, you’re responsible for keeping homeowners engaged, so it’s no surprise that apathy is a topic that our community managers and leadership team members receive many questions about and one that we discuss on the blog often.
+As a board member, you’re responsible for keeping homeowners engaged, so it’s no surprise that apathy is a topic that our community managers and leadership team members receive many questions about and one that we discuss on the blog often.
 Increasing engagement in your community is possible, and after 40 years of working with communities, we have accumulated some tried and true methods of getting the job done.
 Here are our top 5 ways to increase homeowner participation in your community.

 1. Welcome and educate new homeowners.